 Harold W. “Butch” Gabel III St. Thomas More Award

 This award is presented annually to a second- or third-year law student “who courageously promotes the integration of morality within the fabric of the law.”
 Harold W. “Butch” Gabel III was a second-year law student when he died tragically in a motorcycle accident.
 Ranked in the top 5% of his class, Butch served as a Dean’s Fellow and had a real love of the law.
-He was a founding member of the law school’s St. Thomas More Catholic Law Society because of his concern that morals and ethics be an integral part of legal decision-making as well as of the Federalist Society, demonstrating a fervor and passion for the law and the culture it guides.
+He was a founding member of the College of Law’s St. Thomas More Catholic Law Society because of his concern that morals and ethics be an integral part of legal decision-making as well as of the Federalist Society, demonstrating a fervor and passion for the law and the culture it guides.

 James “Jamie” Harkins Endowed Scholarship

 This scholarship was established in 1999 by the family of Jamie Harkins, who died of cancer during the spring semester of his second year of law school.
-The scholarship is awarded annually to a law student of the Catholic faith who is actively involved in projects or programs to benefit the School of Law and who demonstrates a financial need.
+The scholarship is awarded annually to a law student of the Catholic faith who is actively involved in projects or programs to benefit the College of Law and who demonstrates a financial need.

 Richard A. & Jeannette F. Hausler Endowed Scholarship

 This scholarship was established in 1999 by Richard and Jeannette Hausler, renowned legal educators in South Florida, he as a professor for more than 50 years and she as Associate Dean and Dean of Students at the University of Miami School of Law.
 Their commitment to the values of Catholic education impelled them to play an instrumental role in the founding of St. Thomas University College of Law.
 Prof. Hausler, who taught in the College of Law’s Summer in Spain Program, passed away in March 2000.
 Dean Hausler continues to serve as chair emeritus of the College of Law Board of Advisors.